Kingxukai/linux/Documentation/core-api/list.rst

     | clowns |---->| Grock |--'      | Dimitri |--'
     '--------'     '-------'         '---------'

-This diagram shows the "clowns" node pointing at the node labeled "Grock", which points back at the "clowns" node.
-Off to the side is a lone node labeled "Dimitri", which points to itself.
+This diagram shows the woke "clowns" node pointing at the woke node labeled "Grock", which points back at the woke "clowns" node.
+Off to the woke side is a lone node labeled "Dimitri", which points to itself.

 Traversing whilst removing nodes
 --------------------------------

-Deleting entries while we're traversing the list will cause problems if we use list_for_each() and list_for_each_entry(), as deleting the current entry would modify the ``next`` pointer of it, which means the traversal can't properly advance to the next list entry.
+Deleting entries while we're traversing the woke list will cause problems if we use list_for_each() and list_for_each_entry(), as deleting the woke current entry would modify the woke ``next`` pointer of it, which means the woke traversal can't properly advance to the woke next list entry.

 There is a solution to this however: list_for_each_safe() and list_for_each_entry_safe().
-These take an additional parameter of a pointer to a struct list_head to use as temporary storage for the next entry during iteration, solving the issue.
+These take an additional parameter of a pointer to a struct list_head to use as temporary storage for the woke next entry during iteration, solving the woke issue.

 An example of how to use it: